-Here, $B_\ell$ is the beam transfer function, $\sigma_T$ and $\sigma_{E,B} = \sqrt{2}\,\sigma_T$ are the temperature and polarisation noise sensitivity, respectively.
-We take $\ell_{knee}$ and $\alpha$ parameter values from CMB-S4 \texttt{DRAFT}\footnote{\url{https://github.com/sriniraghunathan/DRAFT}} tool.
-The parameter, $\ell_{knee}$ and power law index, $\alpha$ for SATs and LATs in polarisation measurements is listed in Table \ref{tab:atmospheric_noise}.
-In Fig. \ref{fig:cmbs4_noise}, we show the beam deconvolved noise spectra for different frequencies corresponding to LAT's specifications.
+Here, $B_\ell$ is the beam transfer function, and $\sigma_T$ and $\sigma_{E,B} = \sqrt{2}\,\sigma_T$ are the temperature and polarisation noise sensitivity, respectively.
+We took $\ell_{knee}$ and $\alpha$ parameter values from the CMB-S4 \texttt{DRAFT}\footnote{\url{https://github.com/sriniraghunathan/DRAFT}} tool.
+The parameter, $\ell_{knee}$, and power-law index, $\alpha$, for SATs and LATs in our polarisation measurements are listed in Table \ref{tab:atmospheric_noise}.
+In Fig. \ref{fig:cmbs4_noise}, we show the beam-de-convolved noise spectra for different frequencies corresponding to LAT specifications.
 We used the noise properties and sky coverage of the LATs for the lensing reconstruction, employing the extended LAT mask after additional edge cuts.
-For the delensing study, we used mock observations with the noise properties of the SAT configuration, while the lensing potential used for delensing was estimated from the LAT configuration.
+For the de-lensing study, we used mock observations with the noise properties of the SAT configuration, while the lensing potential used for de-lensing was estimated from the LAT configuration.